mozilla/normandy/docs/dev/api-tests.rst

 4. Modify that TestRail configuration file with your email, TestRail password and TestRail user ID

-Then, for any test case you want to report results for, make sure the script file the test is in imports the proper testrail module:
+Then, for any test case you want to report results for, make sure the script file the test is in imports the proper TestRail module:

 .. code-block:: python